-- Spring/Summer compost requests must be submitted by April 21.
+- Spring/Summer compost requests must be submitted by the third Friday in April.
 Spring/Summer compost deliveries begin May 1 and end September 30.
-Request/Spring/Summer Compost
+Request Spring/Summer compost.

-- Fall compost requests must be submitted by September 22.
-Fall compost deliveries begin October 2 and end November 1.
-Request fall compost
+- Fall compost requests must be submitted by the third Friday in September.
+Fall compost deliveries begin October 1 and end November 1.
+Request Fall compost.